ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/gettingStarted.md

 ### What Is Accessibility?

-* Information should be perceivable and usable to everyone, including people with disabilities.
+* Information should be perceivable and usable by everyone, including people with disabilities.

-* Information should be organized and structured for people understand the purpose of the content.
+* Information should be organized and structured such that people can understand the purpose of the content.

-* Compatibility with assistive technologies and operating system accessibility features.
+* Accessible documents are compatible with assistive technologies and operating system accessibility features.

 ### People with disabilities include people who: